Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs: Introduction

 Motivated by the seminal work \cite{Kh}, we shall study the limit behaviour of the slow $G$-diffusion process in the ergodic case.
-However, due to the nonlinearity of $G$-expectation, the averaged $G$-SDE has more complex structure, which cannot be described by averaging the coefficients of the slow component.
+However, due to the nonlinearity of $G$-expectation, the averaged $G$-SDE has more complicated structure, which cannot be described by averaging the coefficients of the slow component.
 In this case, the averaged coefficients will interact with each other, and cannot be identified separately (see Lemma \ref{myw123}).
 On the other hand, the invariant expectations may not coincide with the ergodic expectations in the $G$-expectation framework (cf. \cite{HW}).
 To overcome these difficulties, we shall combine nonlinear stochastic calculus and viscosity solution techniques to analyze the limit distribution of the slow component.
-In particular, we shall construct the averaged PDE based on the ergodic BSDEs approaches in the $G$-expectation framework.
-Indeed, the ergodic BSDEs introduced by Fuhrman, Hu and Tessitore \cite{FH} provides a powerful tool for the study of large time behaviour of parabolic PDEs (cf. \cite{HM,HM2}).
+In particular, we shall construct the averaged PDE through the ergodic BSDEs approach in the $G$-expectation framework.
+Indeed, the ergodic BSDEs introduced by Fuhrman, Hu and Tessitore \cite{FH} provides a useful method for the study of large time behaviour of parabolic PDEs (cf. \cite{HM,HM2}).

-For our purpose, we first give a priori estimate of the $G$-SDE \eqref{myw201} under some disspativity condition.
+For our purpose, we first give a priori estimate of the $G$-SDE \eqref{myw201} under the disspativity condition.
 This is crucial for the equicontinuity of the viscosity solutions to the PDEs \eqref{myw990} with fast varying coefficients.
-Then, from the Arzel\`{a}-Ascoli theorem, we could build a convergent subsequence of the viscosity solutions.
-Finally, with the help of dynamic programming principle and Khasminskii discretization approach, we show that the limit function is the unique viscosity solution to the averaged PDE, which is a fully nonlinear PDE independent of the argument $\bar{x}$.
-In addition, in the spirit of the Markov property, we could obtain that the limit of finite dimensional distribution is also determined by the averaged PDE, which together with Kolmogorov's criterion for weak compactness implies Khasminskii's averaging principle.
+Then, according to the Arzel\`{a}-Ascoli theorem, we could build a convergent subsequence of the viscosity solutions.
+Finally, with the help of dynamic programming principle and Khasminskii's discretization approach, we show that the limit function is the unique viscosity solution to the averaged PDE, which is a fully nonlinear PDE independent of the argument $\bar{x}$.
+Moreover, in the spirit of the Markov property, we could obtain that the limit of finite dimensional distribution is also determined by the averaged PDE, which together with Kolmogorov's criterion for weak compactness implies Khasminskii's averaging principle.
 In addition, we also extend the $G$-SDEs \eqref{myw201} with two time-scales to a more general case.